amitt1236/Object-Detection/README.md

 <img src="./ScreenShots/5-out.gif" width=100% height=100%>
 <img src="./ScreenShots/3.png" width=100% height=100%>

-## Car detection in a Intersection
+## Car detection in an Intersection
 Using YoloV4 and DeepSort to Recognise cars and create bounding boxes.
-Using two linear equations in order to create two lines with known Distence between them.
+Using two linear equations in order to create two lines with known Distance between them.
-and infrence the speed from the time that it takes to cross that distance.
+and inference the speed from the time that it takes to cross that distance.
-also counting the number of cars going throu the intersection.
+also counting the number of cars going through the intersection.
 The speed is currently calculated for the right part of the intersection.

 ## why Yolo and DeepSort?
 No specific reason, just getting to know this kind of model.
-Probably can be simplefid using optical-flow or other computer vision techniques.
+Probably can be simplified using optical-flow or other computer vision techniques.
 Yolo and DeepSort is computational expensive.

-## Yolo and DeepSort implemention
+## Yolo and DeepSort implementation
 Used pre-trained weights from https://github.com/AlexeyAB/darknet.
-The weights where converted to tesnorflow weights.
+The weights where converted to tensorflow weights.
 Alternating between Yolo tiny-416 and Yolo-512.
 The DeepSort algorithm is from https://github.com/nwojke/deep_sort. ipad.jpeg